Limited Company Buy to Let Mortgages Comparison

 Advanced filters

-We've found 421 mortgage deals that match your search
+We've found 450 mortgage deals that match your search

 Sort by

-What Is a LTD Company Buy-to-Let Mortgage?
+What Is a LTD Company Buy to Let Mortgage?

-LTD company buy-to-let mortgages enable you to take out a mortgage through a limited company to purchase a rental property, rather than use your personal name.
-This means the limited company will be on the buy-to-let mortgage and listed as the owner of the property, which can help you keep your personal and business portfolios separate.
-LTD company buy-to-let mortgages can also offer certain benefits depending on your situation.
+With a LTD company BTL, the LTD (limited) company is on the BTL (buy to let) mortgage and listed as the owner of the property, instead of your personal name, which can help you keep your personal and business portfolios separate.
+LTD company BTL mortgages are also known as business buy to let mortgages and can offer certain benefits depending on your situation.

 IT'S SIMPLE